 Humidity is normally ignored as a huge component of indoor comfort and air quality.
 Air that is too moist or too dry can affect your comfort, your heating or cooling efficiency, and potentially harm the furnishings and finishes of your home.
-During the winter, your furnace often strips the air of moisture during the heating process; this can cause the air inside your home to feel exceedingly dry.
-Keep reading to discover the effects of dry air on your home, your skin, and your heating bills—and learn how you can maintain indoor humidity to improve your comfort all winter long.
+Throughout the winter, your furnace often takes the moisture out of the air during the heating process; this leads to the air inside your home feeling very dry.
+Keep reading to find out how dry air effects your home, your skin, and your heating bills—and learn how you can maintain indoor humidity to improve your comfort all winter long.

 Dry Air and Your Home

 Dry air can wreak havoc on your comfort and your home.
 When the air in your home is too dry, you could experience irritation of the skin, eyes, nose, and mouth.
-Dry air may also lead to symptoms similar to those of a sore throat, such as discomfort and coughing.
-If you or your family members have to deal with allergies or asthma, a dry indoor environment could cause respiratory discomfort as well.
+Dry air can also lead to symptoms similar to those of a sore throat, such as discomfort and coughing.
+If you or your family members suffer from allergies or asthma, a dry indoor environment may cause respiratory discomfort as well.
 Air that is too dry can also damage the finishes and furnishings in your home, particularly those made from wood, causing them to shrink, warp, and crack.
 Low humidity can also affect paper products, such as photos, posters, and books, making them more brittle.
-In addition to these, really low humidity can decrease the efficiency of your home’s heating system.
+In addition to these, really low humidity can lower the efficiency of your home’s heating system.
 Air that contains more moisture can hold more heat, which means it will feel warmer.
-Thus, low humidity in your home means the air will feel cooler, meaning you’ll need to turn up the heat more than necessary to feel comfortable.
+Thus, low humidity in your home means the air will feel cooler, meaning you have to turn up the heat more than necessary to feel comfortable.

 Adding Humidity During Heating

 The best way to have a more energy-efficient and comfortable home during the winter is to control your indoor humidity.
 The perfect humidity range for your home and your health is 35-50%.
-Although you can utilize single-room humidifiers to improve the humidity in specific areas of your home, this tactic is not efficient.
-Instead, think about adding a whole-home humidifier to your HVAC system.
-A whole-home humidifier can be added to your current HVAC and plumbing systems and controlled via your thermostat.
+Although you can utilize single-room humidifiers to improve the humidity in certain areas of your home, this tactic is not efficient.
+Instead, consider adding a whole-home humidifier to your HVAC system.
+A whole-home humidifier can be integrated into your current HVAC and plumbing systems and controlled via your thermostat.
 You can set the ambient humidity to any level you desire without worrying about turning the system on and off or remembering to fill or empty water reservoirs.
-Whenever the heating season is over, your humidifier can be drained and shut down until it is needed again; the only maintenance your humidifier will need can be done by your Service Exerts technician during your bi-annual HVAC tune-ups, so no extra appointment necessary.
+Whenever the heating season is over, your humidifier can be drained and shut down until it is needed again; the only maintenance your humidifier needs can be performed by your Service Exerts technician during your bi-annual HVAC tune-ups, so no extra appointment necessary.